dsc-courses/dsc80-2023-wi/syllabus.md

 will be graded using a private autograder with hidden tests.

 Each lab is worth the same amount, but the lowest lab will be dropped when calculating your final score.
-Labs will typically be released on Tuesdays and due on **Mondays** at 11:59PM (except in holiday weeks, in which case they'll be due on Tuesdays).
+Labs will typically be released on Tuesdays and due on **Mondays** at 11:59PM (except in holiday weeks, in which case they'll be due on Wednesdays at 4PM).

 You will access labs (and projects) by pulling the course GitHub repository.